jm18457/aws-certified-developer-associate-notes/README.md

   - Pre-installed packages needed.
   - Faster boot time (no need for ec2 user data)
   - Machine comes configured with monitoring / enterprise software
-  - Security concers - control over the machines in the network
+  - Security concerns - control over the machines in the network
 - Using public AMIs:
   - Optimized software.
   - Easy to run and configure.